Need to Know about Attrition and is there any methods to measure Attrition?

 skhr07

-Total Number of Resigns per month (Whether voluntary or forced) divided by (Total Number of employees at the beginning of the month plus total number of new joinees minus total number of resignations) multiplied by 100.
+Total number of resignations per month (whether voluntary or forced) divided by (total number of employees at the beginning of the month plus total number of new joiners minus total number of resignations) multiplied by 100.

 loginmiraclelogistics